vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

   birthday: Unknown
 ```

 It looks like a hash, doesn’t it?
 It’s a colon-separeted list of key / value pairs that are separated by a blank space.
 You can reference other nodes within each other if you want to simulate associations from your models.
 But I think its fair to say that that’s where the music stops and many say their pain begins.
+For data sets that are a bit more involved, fixtures are difficult to maintain and hard to change without affecting other tests

 To avoid breaking your test data when the inevitable changes occur, developers where happy to adopt newer strategies that offered more flexibility and dynamic behaviour.
 That’s where Factory Girl came in and left the YAML days behind.
 Another issue is the heavy dependency between the test and the fixture file.
 [Mystery guests](https://robots.thoughtbot.com/mystery-guest) are also a major pain with these kinds of fixtures.
 Factory Girl let’s you avoid that by creating users inline in your tests